aleshaleksey/fansys23/2023-11-assumptions.md

 - "**Blinded**": A blinded character cannot perceive visual input:
  - It cannot use [WIS] based skills based on sight.
  - It had disadvantage on [DEX] based skills.
- - It makes melee attacks at disadvantage and ranged attacks at super-disadvantage.
+ - It makes melee attacks at disadvantage and ranged and reach attacks at super-disadvantage.
+When making a ranged attack the attacker must succeed on a roll to detect targets by other means or its attack automatically misses.
  - It has disadvantage on [WIS] and [DEX] based saves.
 - "**Invisible**": This character cannot be directly detected by visual means (aka sight).
 Characters are considered "blinded" in relation to invisible creatures.
 - "**Deafened**": A deafened character cannot perceive sound.
 It cannot hear.
 It can speak only stutteringly.
 It must make an [INT] save to complete Incantations (unless it is deaf for longer than month).